lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

 repeatedly to the development set (e.g., iteration, hyperparameterization, experimentation, etc.), as long as the test set remains uncontaminated (unseen).
-Once the model is finalized through the training set, it can be predicted on the remaining test set. </font>
+Once the model is finalized through the training set, it can be predicted on the remaining test set.**